Houston Rockets Reportedly May Fire GM Daryl Morey Over Tweet Supporting Hong Kong Pro-Democracy Protesters

 As The Inquisitr has reported, the government crackdown on the protesters has grown more violent in recent days, with two protesters shot by police last week, and the Hong Kong chief executive, Carrie Lam, declaring “emergency powers” there, a provision that had not been invoked in more than 50 years.

-But according to USA Today NBA writer, reporting via Twitter, sources inside the Rockets’ ownership “strongly refute” the report that Morey’s job is on the line over the pro-Democracy tweet.
+But according to a USA Today NBA writer, reporting via Twitter, sources inside the Rockets’ ownership “strongly refute” the report that Morey’s job is on the line over the pro-Democracy tweet.
 “That being said, it’s undeniably a mess,” Amick wrote.

 Morey since posted new tweets in which he says that he did not intend to offend Rockets fans in China, but significantly, Morey did not say that he apologized for posting the original tweet.